hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyfun.md

 ## Function wrappers and Decorators {#wrappers}
 If multiple functions contain similar lines, chances are that those functions can be further factorized by using function wrappers and decorators.
-A typical example is for example if a license checkout is needed in order to use a commerical *Python* module/package (e.g., Esri's `arcpy`) or if we want to use a recurring error statement with `try` - `except` statements.
+A typical example is for example if a license checkout is needed in order to use a commercial *Python* module/package (e.g., Esri's `arcpy`) or if we want to use a recurring error statement with `try` - `except` statements.

 Consider two or more functions that should receive, process and produce numerical output from user input.
 These functions could look like this: